Strengthening health, nutrition, water and sanitation services, Bihar

 - Bihar is the first state in India to carry out blanket testing and GIS mapping of the public water supply source across the entire state.

 Impressive improvements in women and children’s health have been achieved in Bihar.
 Over the last six years, the number of mothers dying from child birth has fallen by 30 per cent.
 Between 2010 and 2013, the number of deaths amongst children under five years old fell by nearly ten per cent.
 In the last ten years, the proportion of underweight children (0–5 years) has reduced from 56 per cent to 37 per cent.
-We are continuing to support improvements in health, nutrition and WASH in Bihar and other states in India.

 Number of mothers dying from child birth has fallen by 30%